Get Immediate Help Today. Call Our 24 Hour Toll Free Line:

 What Causes Depression

-Depression originates in the brain.
-It is a chemical imbalance, which often results in feelings of lethargy, sadness, and hopelessness.
-It is almost impossible to discern which came first – the depression or the substance abuse as the one often leads to the other.
+Depression can relate to a chemical imbalance within the brain, which often results in feelings of lethargy, sadness, and hopelessness.
+The timing of events is almost impossible to discern which came first – the depression or the substance abuse as the one may lead to the other.

-Using drugs to escape the depression almost always leads to deeper depression and more drug use.
-You need to stop the cycle now.
+Using drugs to escape the depression can lead to a deeper depression and continued drug use.

 What can be Done to Address Depression

 If you think you may be suffering from depression, the best course of action is to see a medical professional for a proper diagnosis.
 For mild depression or states of anxiety, a simple prescription of anti-depressants can help to restore serotonin flow to the brain, thereby improving mood disorders and restore brain function to normal.
-By rectifying the chemical balance in the brain, both depression and substance abuse problems can be treated at the same time.
+By rectifying the chemical imbalance in the brain, both depression and substance abuse problems can be treated at the same time.

-Depression is manageable and responds very well to medication.
 Accepting that there is a problem is the hardest part.
-During your treatment, you will learn the triggers of your depression and tools you can use to manage it before it becomes overwhelming.
+During your treatment, you may learn the triggers of your depression and tools you can use to manage your emotions before it becomes overwhelming.